qlik-oss/corectl/README.md

 `. <(corectl completion bash)` or `. <(corectl completion zsh)`

-Auto completion requires `jq` and `bash-completion` to be installed.
+Auto completion requires `bash-completion` to be installed.

 ## Testing